 People and their families told us that staff asked for their consent when they were supporting them.
-One family member said their relative "will let everybody know if he does not want to do something.
-He is not slow in coming forward".
-A visiting health professional told us the staff always sought consent before providing care.
+One person told us, "I will tell them [staff] if I am not happy; I definitely let them know".
+Another person said, "Don't like cooking, so I don't".
+A family member told us their relative would "tell staff he does not want to do something".
 Staff sought people's consent before providing care or support, such as offering to provide support to help them mobilise.
-One member of staff told us, "I always tell the residents what I am about to do and ask them if it is okay.
-It they so no, that is their choice.
-I might wait a while and ask again".
-Daily records of care showed that where people declined care this was respected.
+One member of staff told us that seeking consent, "comes quite naturally, you just do it.
+If someone refuses something, it is their choice".
+Daily records of care showed that where people declined care or support this was respected.

 There were arrangements in place to ensure staff received an effective induction into their role.
 Each member of staff had undertaken an induction programme based on "Skills for Care Common Induction Standards" (CIS).
 CIS were the standards employees working in adult social care should meet before they could safely work unsupervised.
 New staff, who were recruited after April 2015, received an induction and training which followed the principles of the Care Certificate.
 The Care Certificate is the new set of standards that health and social care workers adhere to in their daily working life.
-The registered manager had arranged for all staff to undertake the care certificate training as a way of refreshing their knowledge and a means to encourage discussion within the team.

 The provider had a system to record the training that staff had completed and to identify when training needed to be repeated.
 This included essential training, such as medicine administration, safeguarding adults, mental capacity act and first aid.
 Staff had access to other training focused on the specific needs of people using the service.
-For example, epilepsy awareness, autism and dementia awareness, down syndrome awareness and use of a hoist.
-Staff were supported to undertake a vocational qualification in care.
+For example, dementia awareness, autism awareness and proact scrip, which is training to help staff support people that display behaviour that challenges staff or other people.
 Staff were able to demonstrate an understanding of the training they had received and how to apply it.
 For example how they supported people who were living with a cognitive impairment to make choices and maintain a level of independence.
+Staff were supported to undertake a vocational qualification in care.

 Staff had regular supervisions.
 Supervisions provide an opportunity for management to meet with staff, feedback on their performance, identify any concerns, offer support, assurances and identify learning opportunities to help them develop.
 Staff said they felt supported by the registered manager and senior staff.
 There was an open door policy and they could raise any concerns straight away.
-One member of staff told us they had regular supervisions, "but if I have any problems I just speak to [the registered manager] who is very approachable".
-Another member of staff said, "I have regular supervisions, every three months, where I can raise any concerns, request training or discuss other things such as problems with other staff".